-For domestic and Ministry adoptions you would most likely need to travel to the community within BC where the child was born or currently resides.
+For domestic adoptions, you would most likely need to travel to the community within BC where the child is to be born or currently resides.
 For an inter-country adoption, you would likely be required to travel to the child’s country to receive him or her.

 7. Legal adoption paperwork